A lot’s happened in 2016. Like the new editorial calendar. Talk about the most evergreen comment possible, amirite?!

 Alright already!
 Can I download the editorial calendar template?

 Don’t let me stand in your way anymore.
-Download by filling out the form below.
+Download now.

 Get your blogging prepped and ready to tackle 2017.
 It’s coming quick, and it’s gonna be great.